j-keck/lsleases/README.md

     - systemd based: `journalctl -u lsleases`

-- which other prog (pid/name) listen on port 67? (if you get '...: address already in use' in the logs')
+- which other prog (pid/name) listen on port 67? (if you get '...: address already in use' in the logs)

         sudo netstat -taupen | grep ":67 " | awk '{print $NF}'